 - Peck offers discussion topics to highlight the importance of the Disproportionate Minority Contact (DMC) Mandate, since its inception and execute its goal of creating an equitable juvenile justice system.
 MORE

-Jennifer Peck, Associate Professor of Criminal Justice at the University of Central Florida, is an expert in juvenile courts, disproportionate minority contact, the juvenile justice system, and juvenile justice reform.
+Jennifer Peck, Associate Professor of Criminal Justice at the University of Central Florida, is an expert in the juvenile justice system, juvenile courts, racial and ethnic disparities, disproportionate minority contact, and the treatment of marginalized and vulnerable groups in juvenile and criminal justice settings.

 Peck received her Ph.D. and M.A. in Criminology from the University of South Florida and dual B.A. degrees in Criminal Justice and Sociology from the University at Albany, State University of New York.